 All officers must attend every club meeting, if an emergency accrues, then an officer must notify the Vice President via email, and the Vice President then notifies the President.

 After missing 2 consecutive club meetings, officers will have the consequence of relinquishing their position as an officer.

+Officers are expected to maintain communication on a weekly basis.
+This includes replying to emails and text messages.
+If an officer fails to provide regular communication, they have the consequence of relinquishing their position as an officer.

 Be ineligible to hold an office should the student fail to maintain the requirements as prescribed in